 Brave, Strong, Smart.

 “Motherhood is not meant to be done alone,” she said.
 As I read this in an Instagram post, it hit me like a punch.
 Though I do have Tony’s help and support always, the homeschool role in our family is largely my responsibility.
 Where we live, there is not a real homeschool mom group where I can ring up and say, “Hey, I am feeling low/unimaginative.
-Is anyone available to talk about new ideas for…(fill in blank here)?”
+Is anyone available to talk about new ideas for…(fill in the blank here)?”
 Homeschool can feel isolating, and for some of us, if we need a teacher-mom pick-me-up, we don’t always have someone to call.

 “You’re braver than you believe, stronger than you seem, and smarter than you think.”